lwhankins/544project/README.md

 ## TODO PO3 Milestone:
 * Update introductory message with a little background information to the effect of "a common misconception is that putting all your money into one account yields the best benefits.
 This is not always the case.
-For example <provide an example where using 2+ accounts yields more than just 1>"
+For example <provide an example where using 2+ accounts yields more than just 1>" -- Luke
-* Update descriptions to be shorter, with dropdown for additional info
+* Update descriptions to be shorter, with dropdown for additional info -- Luke
 * Initial contributions to 0
-* Update visual design
-  * Include visual indicator of average/suggested values on sliders
-  * Style compare accounts section
+* Compare Accounts section -- Amy
    * change header color
    * resize table
    * add graphs in carousel
+* Update visual design -- Connie
+  * Include visual indicator of average/suggested values on sliders
+  * Update sidebar
-  * Update sidebar: how much money you need in retirement to maintain standard of living (70-80% of pre-retirement income)
+      * how much money you need in retirement to maintain standard of living (70-80% of pre-retirement income)
       * adjust this amount for inflation to put in perspective of today's money?
+      * make it smaller? change things to % width?
-* Speak with Fidelity advisor
+* Speak with Fidelity advisor -- all, if available
   * Thu., 4/20, 4 - 5 pm
 * Distribute beta version for feedback
 * Uncertainty values?